coreman14/ST-Character-Pack-HTML/README.md

 # [ST-Character-Pack-HTML](https://github.com/coreman14/ST-Character-Pack-HTML)

-Inspired by the holy [Holy Pack](https://www.tfgames.site/phpbb3/viewtopic.php?f=72&t=15688), ST-Character-Pack-HTML will create a html file for a scenario or character pack to replace having to browse by the in game sprite viewer or File explorer.
+Inspired by the [Holy Pack](https://www.tfgames.site/phpbb3/viewtopic.php?f=72&t=15688), ST-Character-Pack-HTML will create an HTML file for a scenario or character pack to replace having to browse using the in game sprite viewer or File explorer.
 Basic demo [here](https://coreman14.github.io/ST-Character-Pack-HTML/).

 ## Features

 -   No prep work is required.
 Just create the file and go.
 -   No additional files will be created during the process.
 The HTML file generated is the only file made.
 -   Betters the browsing experience.
 With this added, the user will not have to load into ST to see all the characters, or navigate it with a file explorer.
--   The html is written in pure JS and CSS and can be used offline.
+-   The HTML is written in pure JS and CSS and can be used offline.
 This also allows for customization of the HTML file.
--   Useful information is shown before even clicking on a character (The # of faces a pose has, can set a minimum number of poses)
+-   The number of faces a characters pose has is shown on the front page, and characters can be filtered by setting a minimum number of poses
--   Show's all expression's on the characters page, so it can be a replacement for a expression sheet.
+-   Show's all expression's on the characters page, so it can be a replacement for an expression sheet.
--   Keyboard shortcuts are added and can be turn off with a key press.
+-   Keyboard shortcuts are added and can be turned off with a key press.

 ## Running the program

-For Windows, just download the [EXE](https://github.com/coreman14/ST-Character-Pack-HTML/releases/latest/download/HTMLCreator.exe) from the [Latest release](https://github.com/coreman14/ST-Character-Pack-HTML/releases/latest), place it into the scenario folder you wish to create the HTML for, next to the `scenario.yml` file, and run it by double clicking or from the command line.
+For Windows, just download the [EXE](https://github.com/coreman14/ST-Character-Pack-HTML/releases/latest/download/HTMLCreator.exe) from the [Latest release](https://github.com/coreman14/ST-Character-Pack-HTML/releases/latest), place it into the scenario folder you wish to create the HTML for, next to the `scenario.yml` file, and run it by double-clicking or from the command line.

-For Mac, Unix and other OS's, install Python 3.8 or greater, then download one of the PYZ files from the [Latest release](https://github.com/coreman14/ST-Character-Pack-HTML/releases/latest).
+On Mac, Unix and other OSes, install Python 3.8 or greater, then download one of the PYZ files from the [Latest release](https://github.com/coreman14/ST-Character-Pack-HTML/releases/latest).

-For the script to run, it requires a few additional packages for processing images and YAML files.
+The script requires a few additional packages for processing images and YAML files.
 If you do not want to install these requirements locally, download the `STHtml_includes_requirements.pyz` file.
 When ran this will unzip the requirements needed.

 If you are ok with installing these requirements to your machine, download the `STHtml.pyz` then run the command `python -m pip install pyyaml pillow colorama`.
 After it finishes installing, you can run the PYZ file.

 ## Arguments

-For an up to date list, run the file with `-h` which will print all options.
+For an up-to-date list, run the file with `-h` which will print all options.
 You can then add any to the command line.

 ## Other features and uses

 ### Bounds

 The idea behind bounds is that sometimes, small invisible pixel's may not be fully clear from an image.
-When this happens, the file size may appear bigger and it may result in the HTML file being bigger than needed.
+When this happens, the file size may appear bigger, and it may result in the HTML file being bigger than needed.
 The idea of bounds is to give the smallest size that the image can be cropped to.

 Example: